Grace Hopper College: Artistic depictions of antebellum slavery

-Stained glass window panels in the college depicted images of slavery.
-One showed a black man in shackles kneeling before Calhoun.
+Stained glass window panels in the college depicted images of slavery, including picking cotton and kneeling in shackles before Calhoun.
 Temple University professor and co-founder of the Yale Black Alumni Network Chris Rabb advocated for that panel to be altered.
 The alterations replaced the black man with blank white pieces of glass.
 The university had plans to change some additional stained glass windows in the dining hall in 2016, but, before that was done, Corey Menafee, an African American dishwasher who worked there, knocked out the pane that showed black slaves harvesting cotton in the fields, because, as he related, he no longer wanted to be subjected to seeing the "racist, very degrading" image at his place of work, but also added: "There's always better ways of doing things like that than just destroying things."
 Menafee was initially arrested on felony and misdemeanor charges.
 Yale chose not to press charges which were then dropped and, after initially accepting Menafee's resignation, rehired him to work at a different location.

 Calhoun's name has been tied up in larger controversies about the associations of the colleges with slavery.
 A 2001 report revealed that at least seven of the colleges' namesakes were slave owners.
 In 2009, a student group protested the connection by posting alternative names for slaveowner-named colleges near the college entrances.
 Writing in the Wall Street Journal, Roger Kimball pointed out that Yale's namesake, Elihu Yale, was a slave trader, and questioned how Yale could defend the name of the university against similar moral arguments.